 This hospital reserves the right to not apply this policy to services that are deemed to be elective in nature.
 The determination of whether or not a service is elective shall reside with the hospital.

-Collection actions that Phelps Health may take in the event of nonpayment are described in our Accounts Receivable (AR) Management Policy.
-You may obtain a copy of this policy by contacting the Patient Financial Services Department at (573) 458-7715 or visit here.
+Collection actions that Phelps Health may take in the event of nonpayment are described in our AR Management policy.
+You may obtain a copy of this policy by contacting the Patient Financial Services Department at (573) 458-7715.

 This policy does not apply to any non-hospital Phelps Health affiliate or related entity.